 If you know someone with the tools to do this, start sucking up now.
 Or, you can certainly omit this step.
 I don’t think any kid will turn up their nose at the finished product just because it doesn’t have real windows or doorways.

 When I brought these back home, the next step was painting.
 Glad we went with the gallon because that wood was THIRSTY.
 We used 3 coats.
 The 3rd maybe wasn’t technically necessary, but we know our kid.
 Better safe than sorry.
+While we had the paint out, we also added a quick side step and made her a dining room table.
+Grab an unfinished wood plaque and candlestick from AC Moore or Michael’s Arts & Crafts, glue together (we used liquid nail to make it stronger), and paint.
+With 40% off coupons, it’s less than $10 (compared to a $50 American Girl table, it’s a steal)

 Okay, now we were ready to get down to business.
 Since this was a Christmas present, we kicked the kid out of her room on December 23rd, under the guise of building her a “special bookshelf” for Christmas.
 While I’m sure that you may be able to build this elsewhere and move it, I wouldn’t advise it.
-It’s huge AND heavy.
-Not really ideal for moving around.
+It’s huge AND not really ideal for moving around.

 We started by arranging the boards again on the floor and attempting to screw the bottom floor to the two sides.
 My husband insisted on using screws in case we ever wanted to “take it apart”.
 Um, okay… Problem.
 The boards started to separate when we used screws.
-In hindsight, my husband thinks that this might not have happened if we had used a drill to make pre-made holes, but we didn’t have a bit for that, so we turned to nails…lots of them.
+In hindsight, my husband thinks that this might not have happened if we had used a drill to make pre-made holes, but we didn’t have a bit for that, so we turned to nails… lots of them.

 We used 3-4 nails to attach each end of the floors to the sides.
 We didn’t get too close to the edges of the floors, in case that would make them separate, so I would say the first and last nails are about 2 inches back from the edges.